How to use inline ASM using WinAVR

-I have been working on optimisation of one of my C codes.
+I have been working on the optimization of one of my C codes.
 I needed one function to be as optimal as possible.
 I decided to use inline ASM to achieve this.
-I decided to write few lines about this.
+I decided to write a few lines about this.

-There are few rules that is necessary to follow.
+There are a few rules that are necessary to follow.
 Each ASM statement is divided by colons into 3(up to four parts):

 asm(code : output operand list : input operand list [: clobber list]);

-Due to optimization strategy, compiler may decide which registers will be used for ASM code, or even it may decide not to use inserted inline ASM code.
-To avoid this it is recommended to use keyword volatile:
+Due to the optimization strategy, the compiler may decide which registers will be used for ASM code or decide not to use inserted inline ASM code.
+To avoid this, it is recommended to use keyword volatile:

 asm volatile(code : output operand list : input operand list [: clobber list]);